The core in random hypergraphs and local weak convergence: Introduction

 Motivated by this fact many authors studied the $k$-core problem in $r$-uniform hypergraphs for $r\geq 3$.
 The heuristic argument from \cite{Pittel} has been extended by Molloy to determine the threshold $d_{r,k}$ for the appearance of an extensive $k$-core in the sparse random hypergraph $\vH$.
 To state his result we denote by $\cC_k(H)$ the set of vertices in the $k$-core of a hypergraph $H$.
 Then Molloy proved that for any $r\geq 3$ and $k\geq 2$ there is a function $\psi_{r,k}:(0,\infty)\to [0,1]$ such that for any $d\in(0,\infty)\setminus\cbc{d_{r,k}}$ the sequence $(n^{-1}|\cC_k(\vH)|)_n$ converges to $\psi_{r,k}(d)$ in probability.
 The function $\psi_{r,k}$ is identical to $0$ for all $d<d_{r,k}$ and strictly positive for $d>d_{r,k}$.
 That is, if $d<d_{r,k}$ the $k$-core of $\vH$ is empty \whp, whereas if $d>d_{r,k}$ the $k$-core of $\vH$ contains a linear number of vertices.
 Throughout the paper we will refer to the number $|\cC_k(H)|$ of vertices in the $k$-core as the size of the $k$-core.
 Beside \cite{MolloyCores} there are several different approaches to determine this threshold by studying the peeling process similar to the one in the paper by Pittel, Spencer and Wormald \cite{Encores, Cooper, JansonLuczak, Kim}.
-In \cite{Botelho} Botelho, Wormald an Ziviani proved that this threshold remains the same if the model is restricted to $r$-partite $r$-uniform hypergraphs.
-In \cite{Dembo} Montanari and Dembo determined the fluctuation in the size of the $k$-core near the threshold $d_{r,k}$.
-Furthermore, they determined the probability that $\vH$ has a nonempty $k$-core as $d$ approaches $d_{r,k}.$ Some results on the $k$-core problem in random hypergraphs follow from the study of random constraint satisfaction problems.
-In \cite{MolloyAchlioptas} Molloy and Achlioptas studied the peeling process that gives the $k$-core and proved that every vertex that is not in the $k$-core can be removed by a sequence of at most $O(\log n)$ steps of the peeling process.
-The Poisson-Cloning model \cite{Kim} enables to describe the local structure of the $k$-core by a simple Galton Watson process.
-In \cite{Cooper} Cooper studied the $k$-core of random hypergraphs with some given degree sequence and bounded maximal degree.
-Cooper derived the asymptotic distribution of vertices with a given number of neighbours in the $k$-core and in the mantle.
+In \cite{Botelho} Botelho, Wormald and Ziviani proved that this threshold remains the same if the model is restricted to $r$-partite $r$-uniform hypergraphs.

 The aim of the present paper is to describe the connections between the vertices in the core and in the mantle.
 More precisely, our aim is to determine the following distribution.
 Fix $r\geq 3$, $k\geq 2$, $d>d_{r,k}$.
 Generate a random hypergraph $\vH$.
 Now, apply the peeling process that identifies the $k$-core of $\vH$ and colour each vertex that belongs to the $k$-core black and all other vertices white.
 Finally, pick a vertex $\vec v$ uniformly at random.
 What is the distribution of the {\em coloured} subhypergraph induced on the set of all vertices up to some constant distance from $\vec v$?